Fernanda Andrade

-Fernanda Andrade (born 8 March 1984) is a Brazilian-born American actress, model and singer.
+Fernanda Andrade (born 8 March 1984) is a Brazilian actress, model and singer based in the United States.
 She is best known for starring in the 2012 horror film, The Devil Inside as Isabella Rossi, Special Agent Salazar in the 2020 sci-fi action thriller television show Next and for her role in the Marvel Cinematic Universe as Wendy Spector in Moon Knight.

 Biography

 Andrade was born in São José dos Campos, São Paulo state, but raised in Campinas.
 Her mother is of Italian and Spanish descent, while her father's ancestry is Portuguese, Spanish and Native Brazilian.

 Her father was an engineer who traveled frequently.
 She moved with her family to the U.S. state of Florida when she was 11-years old when her father accepted a permanent engineering position.
 The move to the United States proved difficult at first, as her father was the only family member who spoke English at the time.